skippyr/chinatown/README.md

 ## License

 This project is released under the terms of the MIT license.
-A copy of the license is bundled within the source code.
+A copy of the license is bundled with the source code.

 Copyright (c) 2023, Sherman Rofeman.
 MIT license.